ucr-ula/ucr-ula/README.md

 - Algorithms: CS 111, 141
 - Embedded systems: CS 61

-Strong applicants will be those who have done well in the classes they wish to tutor for, have good interpersonal skills, and are enthusiastic about tutoring and mentoring.
+Strong applicants will be those who have done well in their classes, have good interpersonal skills, and are enthusiastic about tutoring/mentoring.
 Preference will be given to those who have taken the classes at UCR.

 ### ULA Responsibilities